michael-kai/insta_bomber/README.md

 # insta_sender
 Insta_sender is python script for Instagram.

-This script let you to collect subscribers of any given account and then send Direct Messages to this subscribers.
+This script let you to collect subscribers of any given account and then send Direct Messages to those subscribers.

 ## Instruction
 - Install requirements.txt